JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_2.md

 Every Wed. the Sydney Group meets at 7 Walsh St. Narrabeen, Tel.913 7893

-On one of my many wondrous journeys through the Urantia Papers, I came across the name “Enoch” — “the first of the mortals of Urantia to fuse with the Thought Adjuster during the mortal life in the flesh.”
-[UB 45:4.13](/en/The_Urantia_Book/45#p4_13)
+On one of my many wondrous journeys through the Urantia Papers, I came across the name “Enoch” — “the first of the mortals of Urantia to fuse with the Thought Adjuster during the mortal life in the flesh.” <a id="a105_206"></a>[UB 45:4.13](/en/The_Urantia_Book/45#p4_13)

 In this chapter he is mentioned as one of the four and twenty counselors of the Urantia advisory council, which has its headquarters on Jerusem, the capital of our local system Satania.